kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 11 --> 11-lists this script contains commands that show how to  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

-file 12 --> 12-file_type create a script that contains this description ;
+file 12 --> 12-file_type create a script that contains this description this file